Nastel/TNT4J/README.md

 TNT4J
 =====

 Track and Trace 4 Java API, Application logging framework for correlation, diagnostics and tracking of application activities.
-This API is specifically designed to troubleshoot concurrent, mutithreaded, multi-user applications and include activity correlation, application state dumps, performance and user defined metrics.
+This API is specifically designed to troubleshoot concurrent, mutithreaded, multi-user applications and includes activity correlation, application state dumps, performance and user defined metrics.

 Here is short list of TNT4J features: